gmstern/roadrunner/README.md

 # RoadRunner
 ### Welcome to Roadrunner, my first JAVA game!
-I developed this game and created the artwork over a 2 week period as a way to practice my JAVA skills.
+I developed this game (and artwork) over a two week period as a way to practice my JAVA skills.
 This game was developed using skills learned in my Introduction to Computer Science course.

 ![Alt Text](https://j.gifs.com/XLOzgW.gif)